SnowyMouse/mousygem/README.md

 creating sockets, (most) OpenSSL functions, accepting clients, receiving/parsing URIs, and formatting/sending responses to the client.

+You can find out more information about the gemini protocol here: https://gemini.circumlunar.space/

 ## Requirements
 - C++17 compiler
 - OpenSSL (latest recommended)